muesli/tomahawk-iOS/README.md

 ## Lisence

 If you distribute a copy or make a fork of the project, you have to credit this project as source.
+You may NOT use any of the icons included in the Images.xcassets file inside of this project in any project other than this one.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.